Michelangelo367/SampSimu/README.md

 1 - Crude Monte Carlo sampling:

 The unbiased sample mean estimator $\bar{x} = \frac{\sum x_i}{n}$ can be used in this case in order to estimate the mean $\mu$.
-In this sampling technique, in order to obtain $n$ number of samples, first $n$ random numbers should be generated from the $\big[0,1\big]^R$ where $R$ is the number of random variables, and after that  using the CDF, the value can be taken from the distribution.
+In this sampling technique, in order to obtain $n$ observations, first $n$ random numbers should be generated from $\big[0,1\big]^R$ where $R$ is the number of random variables, and after that  using the CDF, the value can be taken from the distribution.

 Sampling steps for generating $n$ samples: